Municipality of Strathfield

-The Municipality of Strathfield, also known as Strathfield Council, is a local government area in the Inner West of Sydney, in the state of New South Wales, Australia.
+The Municipality of Strathfield is a local government area in the Inner West of Sydney, in the state of New South Wales, Australia.

-Strathfield Council was incorporated on 2 June 1885.
-The Council area was made up of parts of three existing localities: Redmire (in the northeast), Homebush (in the northwest) and Druitt Town (in the south).
+The municipality was incorporated on 2 June 1885.
+The council area was made up of parts of three existing localities: Redmire (in the northeast), Homebush (in the northwest) and Druitt Town (in the south).
 The name "Strathfield" was adopted as the name of the new council upon incorporation.
 In 1886, the suburb of Redmire was renamed Strathfield, as was the railway station.
-The Council incorporated the suburb of Flemington in 1892, after which the entire council area was usually referred to as the suburb of "Strathfield".
-In the 20th century, the Council further expanded southward by taking in the western part of former Enfield Council (which became Strathfield South), and northward by taking in the Municipality of Homebush (north of the railway line).